atreyeem99/ORCA-keywords/README.md

 - `Do_is true` Include DOMO->SOMO excitations
 - `NPointsPhi 10` Euler angles
 - Quad true` Request the multipole expansion up to 2nd orde
+- `DoVelocity true` Request the calculation of the exact transition rate